Should I use Paysend for money transfers?

 Is PaySend Safe?

 PaySend is the global Fintech company on a mission to change how money is moved around the world.
-With an estimated 150 employees, PaySend has developed a lot since its 2017 incorporation just a few years ago.
-It has scaled so quickly that it has hit an incredible 4,000,000 customers in such a short space of time.
-In fact, in 2019 and 2020 alone it gained more than 1,000,000 customers per year.
-With offices in London, Scotland, Canada and Russia, PaySend is certainly proud of its growing influence and seeks to provide payment solutions to countries all across the world.
+With an estimated 250 employees, PaySend has developed a lot since its 2017 incorporation just a few years ago.
+It has scaled so quickly that it has hit an incredible 7,500,000 customers in such a short space of time.
+In fact, since2019 it has gained more than 1,000,000 customers per year.
+With regions; offices in Ireland, Scotland, Serbia and the USA, PaySend is certainly proud of its growing influence and seeks to provide payment solutions to countries all across the world.

 2019 saw further investment into product capabilities with Paysend expanding the destinations for which it can facilitate payments, launching payments to countries such as Sri Lanka, Japan and Turkey.

-Fast forward to 2021 and the firm certainly hasn’t slowed down its expansion activities.
-In this year alone, the payment company completed its expansion into the US & Canada, completed a series B fundraising and launched the global account – a digital multi-currency account banking service similar to that offered by Wise & Revolut – in partnership with Mastercard.
+The firm certainly didn’t slow down its expansion activities in the year that followed.
+In 2021, the payment company completed its expansion into the US & Canada, completed a series B fundraising and launched the global account – a digital multi-currency account banking service similar to that offered by Wise & Revolut – in partnership with Mastercard.
 The series B fundraising saw Paysend raise an additional $125m, valuing the company at over $700m – a 4.5x increase in its 2018 valuation.
 The huge growth Paysend enjoyed – it reached 3.7m customers by the time of its series B fundraising – is perhaps the most impressive point to note.
-Other notable Fintechs have required a much larger injection of capital to enjoy the same tremendous levels of growth.
+Other notable fintechs have required a much larger injection of capital to enjoy the same tremendous levels of growth.

-On the whole, PaySend is beginning to look like an established big hitter despite how recently it was formed.
-Like with any new company, there will always be both hype and a hyper-focus on mistakes but PaySend is taking it in their stride and has already developed a huge customer base.
+Despite its relatively recent launch just six years ago, PaySend has established itself as a big hitter in the online money transfer industry.
+Like with any hyperfast-growth company, there will always be both fanfare and a laser-focus on mistakes, but PaySend continues to take it in their stride and has already had over 7.5 million registrations.
 There are very few companies expanding at the pace of Paysend and enjoying the level of press coverage they have received as a result.
-The US and Canada are sure to be huge growth markets in 2021.
+New strategic partnerships are focused on improving the ease at which US migrants can remit money home.
+A territory where Paysend holds money transfer licenses in 48 different US states.

 Paysend Customer Reviews